chriseal/pnc_virtual_wallet_parse/README.md

-# pnc_virtual_wallet_parse

-Script to parse the monthly statement pdfs for a Virtual Wallet Spend account.
-May help with tax prep.
+# Parse PNC.com monthly statement CSVs or PDFs for traditional and Virtual Wallet Spend accounts

 Here's what I did to prepare my taxes for the year, using PNC.com.